 Over 80 percent of M.S. graduates have gone on to work in a research setting or continue their education.
 Employers have included Chevron, Dow Pharmaceutical, Genentech, Novartis, Stanford, UC San Francisco, Raptor Pharmaceuticals, Pfizer, and Kaiser Permanente.
 Several M.S. grads also were hired by the Buck and BioMarin.

-At least 17 M.S. alumni have continued their studies in Ph.D., M.D., Pharm.
-D, M.B.A., and J.D. programs at universities throughout the country, including USC, Northwestern, UC Davis, the University of Florida, the University of Colorado, and UC San Francisco.
+More than 20 M.S. alumni have continued their studies in Ph.D., M.D., Pharm.
+D, M.B.A., and J.D. programs at universities throughout the country, including USC, Harvard, Northwestern, UC Davis, Notre Dame University, the University of Florida, the University of Colorado, and UC San Francisco.

 Working in the lab at the Buck — the world’s first biomedical research institution devoted solely to research on aging — helped Wilson develop a scientific mind by teaching him how to ask biological questions, as well as how to investigate the answers to these questions.
 His research is focused on understanding how genetic variation influenced an individual's response to dietary restriction, specifically with regards to body weight, triglyceride storage, and resistance to starvation stress.